-You think your ‘hood totally rocks.
-And so, it’s time to spread a little love around the zip code and show your kids what “community” really means.
-From volunteer days to supporting a local school spirit night, scroll down for 20 ideas that can make your hometown just a little bit (or a lot!) more awesome.
+From the Friday night games to the next door neighbors, you think your ‘hood rocks.
+Show it a little love now and again, and teach your kids what it means to be a part of a real community.
+From volunteer days to supporting a local school spirit night, scroll down for 23 ideas that can make your hometown just a little bit (or a lot!) more awesome.

 2. Make seed bombs.
 This is a simple project, and it doesn't require a green thumb.
 Use this easy tutorial from Practically Functional, and then toss your supply in the dirt along roads and freeways.